laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/VASPandExport/README.md

 ## Notes

+* Relax unit cell first to get lattice parameter, then fix lattice parameters in further calculations
-* Relax perfect crystal first with volume relaxation, then use that as starting point to introduce defect
+* Relax perfect crystal supercell first, then use that as starting point to introduce defect
 * For the defect, used the following order of calculations to speed things up:
   * Ground state relax (final charge state/final positions)
   * Use outputs to start excited-state relax (initial charge state)